ProductHired/open-product-management/README.md

 # Core 4: Get the Job
 ## Hiring a Product Manager Tips/Tricks
 - [ ] [Inspire Me with your Job Description](https://medium.com/@mstephan/inspire-with-your-job-description-ecb5ce744cfc#.gjzd3n4ez) - Writing a job description that attracts inspired product managers from Mark Stephan
+- [ ] [Find, Vet and Close the Best Product Managers](https://firstround.com/review/find-vet-and-close-the-best-product-managers-heres-how/) - How to find, Vet and Close the Best Product Managers by Todd Jackson, VP of Product and Design at Dropbox

 ## Career Prep: Resume
 - [ ] [How do you write a good resume for product manager jobs?](https://www.quora.com/How-do-you-write-a-good-resume-for-product-manager-jobs) - Sample Advice on Quora